alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/img_class.md

 - Ethos-U55's PMU report:

+  - 7,490,172 total cycle: The number of NPU cycles

-  - 7,622,641 active cycles: number of NPU cycles that were used for computation
+  - 7,489,258 active cycles: number of NPU cycles that were used for computation

-  - 525 idle cycles: number of cycles for which the NPU was idle
+  - 914 idle cycles: number of cycles for which the NPU was idle

+  - 2,489,726 AXI0 read cycles: The number of cycles the NPU spends to execute AXI0 read transactions.
+    AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers (activation buf/tensor arenas).

+  - 1,098,726 AXI0 write cycles: The number of cycles the NPU spends to execute AXI0 write transactions.

+  - 471,129 AXI1 read cycles: The number of cycles the NPU spends to execute AXI1 read transactions.
+    AXI1 is the bus where Ethos-U55 NPU reads the model (read only)

 - For FPGA platforms, CPU cycle count can also be enabled.
 For FVP, however, CPU cycle counters should not be used as the CPU model is not cycle-approximate or cycle-accurate.